Royal Feast: Supporting cast

 Gentle and elegant, good at Danqing, the eldest prince has no plans for power and status on the surface.
 He sincerely assists the two brothers.
 In fact, he has the deepest ambition.

 Production

 Creative Team

-The behind-the-scenes team of the play continues to use the original cast of "Strategy of Yanxi Palace" and "The Sideburns Are Not Begonia Red", and a professional food production and filming team is specially invited, and will focus on presenting more than 600 kinds of Chinese food in the play.
-All of them show their ambition to create a fine costume food drama.
+The main cast of "Story of Yanxi Palace" and "The Sideburns Are Not Begonia Red" remained same.
+A professional food production and filming team is specially invited, who aimed on presenting more than 600 kinds of Chinese food within the series.
+They wanted to create the fine costumes and professional foods, to produce quality series.

 Shooting Process

-On October 15, 2020, the play started in Hengdian Film and Television City, Zhejiang.
-On February 5, 2021, the play was officially completed in Hengdian Film and Television City.
+On October 15, 2020, the series aired in Hengdian Film and Television City, Zhejiang.
+On February 5, 2021, the series was officially completed.

 Production

 Broadcast Information

-On February 19, 2022, the show released a group portrait version and announced that it was scheduled to be broadcast on February 22; on February 21, the play released an extra-long version of the movie; on February 22, the play was released The main visual poster of the red wall version, the single-player poster, and the emotional film of sweet and sadistic drama; on February 27, the play released a poster to celebrate the show’s 5-day broadcast volume breaking 400 million.
+On 19 February 2022, the show released a group portrait version, on 21 February, it released an extra-long version of the series.
+On 22 February, the main visual posters released in red wall version, the single-player and the emotional side yet sweet and sadistic version.
+On 27 February, the series celebrated its broadcast volume breaking 400M in viewership.